 Results

+Within our 30 policies, we identified 254 statements which all included a topic, instrument/authority, and target.
 Figure 2 and Table 1 are used to test hypothesis 1 and 2, respectively.

 Hypothesis 1 argues that the distribution of policy change will be primarily minor secondary change, moderately major secondary and minor policy core, and rarely major policy core.
 Figure 1 confirms this hypothesis.
 It shows a scatter plot with percent policy core changes on the horizontal axis from 0% (all secondary change) to 100% (all policy core change).
 Percent change to the policy sub-corpus is presented on the vertical axis from 0.004% (the minimum change in the data) to 28% (the maximum change in the data).
 Two lines are added to delineate the scatter plot into four quadrants: minor secondary change, minor policy core change, major secondary change, and major policy core change.
 These lines are based on mean per axis plus one standard deviation.